FelSiq/antiderivative-solution-insertion-on-images/README.md

 * Antiderivative recognition and insertion in-place
     1. Input must be preprocessed and segmented
     2. Objects must be detected and parsed
-    3. Object recognition (uses the previous descibred part) and expression generation
+    3. Object recognition (uses the previous described part) and expression generation
     4. Solve the expression and insertion in-place

 ## Symbol recognition